Vyral/greg-mcdaniel/_posts/2019-04-16-what-should-you-be-asking-potential-agents-before-hiring-them.md

   - Home Seller Tips
 excerpt: >-
   Before hiring an agent, there are a few things that you must ask them to determine whether they’re the right fit.
-Here’s what you need to know.
 enclosure:
 pullquote: Everybody’s needs are different.
 enclosure_type: video/mp4